httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Third-Party Cookies {#third-party-cookies}

-A cookie that is sent to a site other than the one it originated from is known as a "third-party" cookie.
-When rendering a document, a user agent can request resources from sites other than that where that document was obtained from (such as advertising networks).
-Those third-party resources can use cookies to track the user even if they never visit that server directly.
+In a Web browsing context, a "third-party" or cross-site cookie is a cookie that is associated with content that is served from a different server than the one that hosts the primary resource (that is, the HTML).
+HTML documents can embed content (such as scripts, images, stylesheets, frames) that is served from other domains.
+These third-party resources can use cookies to track the user even if they never visit that server directly.
 For example, if a user visits a site that contains content from a third party and then later visits another site that contains content from the same third party, the third party can track the user between the two sites.

 Because of their inherent privacy issues, most user agents now limit third-party cookies in a variety of ways.
 Some completely block third-party cookies by refusing to process third-party